DSlaughter01/cpp_platformer/README.md

 This C++ project uses Entities, Components, and Systems to create a data-driven approach to creating a platformer game.

 ## Building
-In order to build and run the code, change the directory to the root directory, then type the following commands in the terminal
+In order to build and run the code with CMake, change the directory to the root directory, then run the following commands in the terminal:

+    mkdir build
-    mkdir build && cd build
+    cd build
     cmake ../
     cmake --build .

-Then to run the executable, type
+Then to run the executable, run:

     ./Platformer